Bell's Palsy Triggered by a Vaccine

-What is Bell’s Palsy?
-How is it Related to Vaccines?
+What is Bell’s Palsy and How is it Related to Vaccines?

 Bell’s Palsy is a condition that causes half of your facial muscles to suddenly become weak and droopy.
 Scientists believe inflamed nerves or viral infections may be the cause of Bell’s Palsy, but no one knows for sure.
 Some patients develop Bell’s Palsy after receiving certain vaccines and medical procedures.